 1. Use the change in routine to gain a different perspective

-During the holidays you may have a chance to meet up with people that you’re not normally in contact with during term time.
+During the holidays you may have a chance to meet up with people you’re not normally in contact with during term time.
 This gives you an opportunity to network.
 Let your contacts (and any new people that you meet along the way) know what you are looking for and how they can help you.
 Most jobs are filled by informal networks – someone who knows someone… and we are all so well connected.
 Even if you think an individual doesn’t know anyone in your chosen field, the chances are they might know someone who does.

 It also helps to talk to people about what you are planning to do as this helps to grow your confidence and ability to talk about yourself in a job interview situation.